Rory-Thompson/fe_spotify_game_v1/notes_on_javascript_DOM.md

 #### Function declaration:
 - `function nextStep() {}`
     The function name is NextStep and can be called as such. the contents of the function are placed in the curly brackets.
+- `function(user) {return user.online;}`
+    Functions can also be declared with the short hand method: `user => user.online`.
+    This can be useful for array methods or things where u must pass a function and return something. such as `users.every((user) => {user.ISONLINE})`
 #### mathematical operators:
 - addition
     `+`